Veal Chops

 Storage instructions

 To freeze.
-Make a big batch of veal chops and allow them to cool down.
+Make a large batch of veal chops and allow them to cool.
 Then, transfer them to freezer-safe ziplock bags and store them in the freezer within an hour.
 Mark the date of freezing, and consume within two months.

 Servings: 4 servings